-The White French Bulldog is a unique and special breed of Frenchies that have a large customer base not just in the United States but is equally popular in the United Kingdom, Canada, Ireland, and Australia.
+The White French Bulldog is a unique and special breed of Frenchies with a large customer base in the United States.
+It is equally popular in the United Kingdom, Canada, Ireland, and Australia.
 Usually, Frenchies have a velvety-like coat that comes in four different colors.
 These colors are:

-White French Bulldogs are medium-sized Frenchies that can weigh between 15 and 25 pounds.
+White French Bulldogs are medium-sized Frenchies weighing between 15 and 25 pounds.
 The color of this Frenchie has made it a popular choice for those looking to get a dog as a companion.

-White coats are rare amongst dogs and only a few out of the hundreds of dog breeds are able to have this coat color.
+White coats are rare amongst dogs; only a few of the hundreds of dog breeds can have this coat color.
 Some of these dog breeds include:

 - French Bulldog